Satellite-im/warp-docs/pocketdimension/overview.md

 #### Executing

-You **MUST** provide either a query method, or run the `TBD` method to find data.
-This is to prevent unnecessary querying of large amounts of data.
+You **MUST** provide either a query method or run the `TBD` method to find data.
+This is to prevent unnecessarily querying of large amounts of data.

 #### Limiting